C-h-r-i-s-x/Bachelor_Thesis_Christopher_Schmidt/README.md

 ## Data
 Author : Christopher Schmidt

-Date   : TBC
+Date   : 25.02.23

 ## "Binomial Coefficients are (almost) never Powers"
 Includes the Lean Code ragarding this theorem.

-## "Lattice Paths and Determinants"
+## "Lindström-Gessel-Viennot Lemma "
-Includes the Lean Code regarding this lemma.
+Includes the Lean Code regarding this lemma shown in the Thesis.

+## "Lindström-Gessel-Viennot Lemma (complete)"
+Include the complete Lean Code regarding this lemma and some other useful stuff.

 ## Disclaimer
-The code was written under the supervision of Moritz Firsching.
+Moritz Firsching contributed to the Code contained in "Binomial Coefficients are (almost) never Powers".
 His Repository "formal_book" (https://github.com/mo271/formal_book) uses the here shown code and ideas (and most likely embodys a newer version).